RoboKamu/TaylorMade/README.md

     port = '/dev/ttyACM0'           # for linux (debian)
     # port = /dev/tty.usbmodem1101  # ex. for MACOS - found via: ls /dev/tty.usb*
     # port = 'COM3'                 # ex.
 Windows - found via Device Manager -> Ports (COM & LPT) -> find something like "USB Serial Device (COM3)"

+In `server.py`, the application uses pythons `threading.Thread` to read serial monitor in parallel with flask web server.
+While Python (3) does not have *true* parallell multi threading because of GIL, Gloabl Interpreter Lock, this design is not affected because both threads are primarly I/O bound.
+The Flask server spends most of its time idle, waiting for HTTP requests, so GIL gets released and another thread can continue execution.
+As a result, the two threads cooperate efficiently, providing responsive real-time behavior and clean data handling.

 ### Hardware
 (this part might need to be updated)